wri/carbon-budget/readme.md

 `python run_full_model.py -nu -t biomass_swap -s model_extent -r false -d 20229999 -l 00N_000E,00N_110E,40N_90W -ce loss -p biomass_soil -tcd 30 -sagg s3://gfw2-data/climate/carbon_model/0_04deg_output_aggregation/biomass_soil/standard/20200914/net_flux_Mt_CO2e_biomass_soil_per_year_tcd30_0_4deg_modelv1_2_0_std_20200914.tif -ln "Multi-tile test"`

-##### Running the emissions model
-The gross emissions script is the only part of the model that uses C++.
-Thus, it must be manually compiled before running.
-There are a few different versions of the emissions script: one for the standard model and a few other for sensitivitity analyses.
-The command for compiling the C++ script is (subbing in the actual file name):

-`c++ /usr/local/app/emissions/cpp_util/calc_gross_emissions_[VERSION].cpp -o /usr/local/app/emissions/cpp_util/calc_gross_emissions_[VERSION].exe -lgdal`

-For the standard model and the sensitivity analyses that don't specifically affect emissions, it is:

-`c++ /usr/local/app/emissions/cpp_util/calc_gross_emissions_generic.cpp -o /usr/local/app/emissions/cpp_util/calc_gross_emissions_generic.exe -lgdal`

 ### Sensitivity analysis
 Several variations of the model are included; these are the sensitivity variants, as they use different inputs or parameters.